Aurelio-Naufal/Aurelio-Naufal.github.io/README.md

 Worked with 2 other people, applied time series analysis to forecast TLKM stock price with ARIMA Model using R programming language.
 The project can be accessed [here](https://github.com/Aurelio-Naufal/Forecasting-TLKM-stock-price-with-ARIMA-model)

+### Implementation of Cox Proportional Hazards in Heart Failure Survival Modeling
+May 2023

+Worked with 5 other people, implemented cox proportional hazards survival model in heart failure data.
+The project can be accessed [here](https://github.com/Aurelio-Naufal/Case-Study-Cox-Regression)

 ### Used Car Price Prediction Model
 December 2022